DIMINISHED VALUE - LOSS OF MARKET VALUE APPRAISAL:

 Who can hire Stated Value's services?

-We assist individuals, government agencies (IRS, DOT), banks, attorneys, major and independent insurance companies, etc.
+We assist individuals, government agencies (TX DMV, IRS, DOT, FBI, U.S. Marshals Service, etc.), banks, attorneys, major and independent insurance companies, etc.

 How does Stated Value determine diminished value?

-Since there is no standard set of rules and/or guidelines for determining diminished value.
-This company designed a methodical process using a vehicle's characteristics and statistical data in an effort to eliminate arbitrary, capricious, or inconsistent determinations in its documents.
+Since there are no standard set of rules and/or guidelines for determining diminished value, this company designed a methodical process using a vehicle's characteristics and statistical data in an effort to eliminate arbitrary, capricious, and/or inconsistent determinations in its documents.

 How much does a diminished value appraisal cost?